Apply for a USA Study Visa today! Why choose the USA?

 - Once the application is completed you must pay the fees.

-- There has be two appointments scheduled one for the visa application center (VAC) where the biometrics and other details are captured and the other for the visa interview at the U.S. Embassy
+- There have been two appointments scheduled, one for the visa application center (VAC), where the biometrics and other details are captured, and the other for the visa interview at the U.S. Embassy.

 Gather and keep ready the following necessary documents before your visa interview:

-Each individual who falls under visa required category visa must submit a separate application, which includes any family members listed in your passport they will come under M2 category
+- Each individual who falls under the visa required category visa must submit a separate application, which includes any family members listed in your passport.
+They will come under the M2 category

 - Non-immigrant Visa Application, Form DS-160 confirmation page.